 - Part-time students will have the terms reviewed on a fractional basis.

-- Those planning to transfer to a 4-year institution should not exhaust more than 6 of their full-time semester awards at DCCC to allow for remaining eligibility to complete their first bachelor’s degree.
+- Those planning to transfer to a 4-year institution should not exhaust more than 6 of their full-time semester awards at Davidson-Davie to allow for remaining eligibility to complete their first bachelor’s degree.

 - A maximum of 30 credit hours of pre-curricular classes may be attempted and counted towards enrollment for financial aid purposes.
 After attempting 30 hours, no further federal or state aid may be paid for pre-curricular classes.